How to Become a Voice Actor (the short version)

 - “Going pro” means you must get good enough that people will pay you to do it.

 - Turn on your mind, your curiosity, your capacity to create in any way you can.

-- Fill your inner “performer’s database” with the history of show biz.
+- Watch old movies & TV.
+Fill your inner “performer’s database” with the history of show biz.

 - Focus on your health: workout, eat clean and get enough sleep.

 - Strengthen your acting ability and improv confidence with live performance experience and classes.